 - Make sure your most profitable campaigns have enough budget

 When you choose to go with Standard Shopping campaigns, you’d have full control over your campaigns, making every decision based on your own business choices.
 You can structure campaigns to have separate ad groups and product groups which will give you the flexibility to manage their bids, ROAS targets, and negative keywords.
-Smart shopping campaigns don’t give the user control to manage any of these things.
+Performance Max campaigns for retail don’t give the user control to manage any of these things.

 If you are an experienced professional, working with Standard Shopping campaigns can help you analyze and experiment with your accounts.
 Using predictive tools like Optmyzr can help you hone your campaign objectives and give meaningful suggestions to better optimize your PPC accounts.